GStreamer/gstreamer/markdown/design/gstbin.md

 * `gst_bin_get_by_name()` retrieves an element by name.
 * `gst_bin_iterate_elements()` returns an iterator to all the children.

-## element management
+## Element management

 The most important function of the `GstBin` is to distribute all `GstElement` operations on itself to all of its children.
-This includes:
+These operations include:

   - state changes